 a) Minutes of the previous meeting

 d) Financial Report

-f) Other (including amendment of the articles and "Class Rules")
+f) Submissions (including amendment of the articles and "Class Rules")

 6 Elections.
-All nominations must be submitted in writing with the consent of the nominee at least two weeks before the Annual General Meeting to the Executive Secretary.
+Only full members in good standing (i.e. having paid their membership fee) may make nominations to elections.
+All nominations must be submitted in writing with the consent of the nominee to the Executive Secretary.
 Candidates who cannot attend the General Meeting must confirm their agreement in writing to the Executive Secretary.

 7 Each full member and each member of the executive committee has one vote, but may hold proxies from other full members or executive committee members.
 Each Representative can hold a maximum of three votes, his own and two proxies.